python/devguide/getting-started/setup-building.rst

    The ``configure-host`` command infers the use of ``--with-pydebug`` from the build Python.

-Running the separate commands after ``wasi build`` is useful if you, for example, only want to run the ``make-host`` step after making code changes.
+Running the separate commands after the ``build`` subcommand is useful if you, for example, only want to run the ``make-host`` step after making code changes.

 Once everything is complete, there will be a ``cross-build/wasm32-wasip1/python.sh`` helper file which you can use to run the